You're reading an pre-release version of this documentation.

 • mySignal.removeAssignments : Will remove all previous := affecting the given signal

-• mySignal.removeStatement : Will void the existance of the signal
+• mySignal.removeStatement : Will void the existence of the signal

 • mySignal.setAsDirectionLess : Will turn a in / out signal into a internal signal